pyepics/pyepics/doc/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~~

-PyEpics works with Python version 3.7 and higher.
+PyEpics works with Python version 3.8 and higher.
 At this writing,
-automated testing is done with versions 3.7, 3.8, 3.9, and 3.10,
+automated testing is done with versions 3.8 through 3.12,
-though no problems are expected if using Python 3.6  Pyepics version 3.4.3 was
-the final version to work with Python 2.7 or Python 3.5.
+PyEpics may still work with Python 3.7 or even 3.6, but no testing or support
+is available for these.

-Pyepics is supported and regularly used on 64-bit Linux, 64-bit Mac OSX,
+Pyepics is supported and regularly used on 64-bit Linux, 64-bit Windows, 64-bit
-and 64-bit Windows.
-It is known to work on Linux with ARM processors
-including raspberry Pi.
-As of this writing, automated testing is done only
+Mac OSX with both Intel and Arm processors.
+PyEpics should also work on Linux
-for Linux64.
-Pyepics may still work on 32-bit Windows and Linux, but these
+with ARM processors including raspberry Pi and may still work on 32-bit Windows
-systems are not tested regularly.
+and Linux, though these systems are not tested regularly.
+As of this writing,
+automated testing is done only for Linux64.

 The EPICS Channel Access library Version 3.14.12 or higher is required for
-pyepics, and versions 7.0.3 or higher are strongly recommended.
+pyepics, and versions 7.0.4 or higher are strongly recommended.
 More
 specifically, pyepics requires the shared libraries *libca* and *libCom*
 (*libca.so* and *libCom.so* on Linux, *libca.dylib* and *libCom.dylib* on
 Mac OSX, or *ca.dll* and *Com.dll* on Windows) from *Epics Base*.

-For Linux64, Linux32, LinuxArm, Windows64, Windows32, and Darwin64 (MacOS),
+For Linux64, Linux32, LinuxArm, Windows64, Windows32, Darwin64 (MacOS) on
-pre-built versions of *libca* (and *libCom*) built with 3.16.2 or 7.0.4 are
+x86-64, and Darwin64 (MacOS) on arm64, pre-built versions of *libca* (and
-provided (details of how these were built are in the `clibs` folder of the
-source kit), and will be installed into the python packages directory and
+*libCom*) are provided and will be installed into the python packages directory
-used by default.
+and used by default.
 This means that you do not need to install Epics base
 libraries or any other packages to use pyepics.
+These libraries have been
+built with 3.16.2 or 7.0.7 - further details are given in the `clibs` folder of
-For Epics experts who may
-want to use their own versions the *libca* from Epics base, instructions
+the source kit.
+For Epics experts who may want to use their own versions the
-for how to do this are given below.
+*libca* from Epics base, instructions for how to do this are given below.

 The Python `numpy <https://numpy.org/>`_ module is highly recommended. and will
 be used to automatically convert between EPICS waveforms and numpy arrays if